 The brain relies on interoception through the tenth cranial nerve—the vagus system connected from the skin and organs to the brain stem—to discern the body’s needs and prepare your best emotional state.
 It’s done faster than you can think, on a best-guess basis.
 I suspect what lies locked away in your body by way of methyl groups from your ancestry, and emotional states from your history, constitutes your soul.
 Add in mankind’s collective unconscious and the soul triumvirate is complete.

 These influences carry over into adulthood for all men.
 The need to belong is universal in humans.
 All of us have a part of our being which fears we may not be good enough, and because of this, we may not be loved.
-Some of this is innate, but much of it comes from our first relationships.
-Attachment to others is critical to your survival.
+Some of this might be innate, but much of it comes from our first relationships.
+Attachment to others is critical to survival.

 Darwin said: “Natural selection will never produce in a being any structure more injurious than beneficial to that being, for natural selection acts solely by and for the good of each.”
 And as my old prison pen-pal Conrad Black often says, “Self-interest is paramount.”
 Despite her efforts, mother cannot help but attach conditions to her love.
 The self-centered child cannot see this clearly.

 This is what lies at the root of many a man’s weakness around his woman.
 My missus is a lot like my mother.
 Many of her traits I find quaintly familiar, but only now after many years together.
 Attraction is like that.
-It’s programmed deeper than awareness, but like other emotional states, it can be corrected by the social reality before you.
+It’s programmed deeper than awareness, based on familiar neural pathways like other emotional states, it can only be corrected by the social reality before you.
 If men are anything, they are adaptable.

 My woman is not my Madonna.
 She is no saint and holds no perfection though at times she is perfect for me.
 As an intuitive woman she may seem vast and as deep as an ocean, but she can also be as shallow as any bog, a swamp of wants, demanding in her needs.